Health & Safety Guidelines

 - Indoors while consuming food and while socially distanced from other participants

 - While necessary for communicating with someone who is hearing impaired when the ability to see the mouth is essential for communication

 - Speakers while presenting

 Masks must be worn over the nose and mouth and must be made of a tight-knit, non-permeable material.
-KN95 or N95 masks are recommended.
-Cloth masks are permitted, but must fit tightly around the nose and face, and, unless worn over a surgical mask, have at least 2 layers.
-Alternatives to face coverings such as face shields, loose gaiters, scarves, bandanas, and face coverings with ventilation are not permitted.
+N95 or equivalent masks are required.
+As N95 is an American standard, masks certified by other governments to similar standards (e.g. PM2.5, KN95, and KF94) will also be allowed.
 Speakers will not be required to wear masks while presenting.
 Participants should provide their own masks for the event, though extras will be available at no cost during the conference at the registration desk while supplies last.
 Participants who are unwilling to follow the mask requirement will be asked to leave and may convert their pass to a PyCon US Online ticket.